-Following the execution of the amended KHSA, the Klamath River Renewal Corporation2 (KRRC) was incorporated as a nonprofit corporation in California on May 24, 2016.
-The KRRC is the DRE as envisioned in the amended KHSA.
+Following the execution of the KHSA amendment in 2016, the Klamath River Renewal Corporation (KRRC) was incorporated as a nonprofit corporation in California on May 24, 2016.
+The KRRC is the DRE as envisioned in the KHSA.

 The mission of the KRRC is to accept ownership of the four developments (J.C.
-Boyle, Copco No. 1, Copco No. 2, and Iron Gate) collectively known as the Lower Klamath Project (P-14803) from PacifiCorp and obtain approval from FERC to surrender the license and eventually remove these facilities.
+Boyle, Copco No. 1, Copco No. 2, and Iron Gate) collectively known as the Lower Klamath Project (P-14803) from PacifiCorp and obtain approval from FERC to surrender the license and remove these facilities.
 To accomplish this mission, the KRRC must obtain all necessary state, federal, and local permits for removal; create the necessary planning documents; select a contractor to conduct the removal process; and successfully implement the removal of the four lower dams on the Klamath River.
-Ownership of Keno Dam, currently a PacifiCorp facility, will be transferred to Reclamation as described in the KHSA as it will continue to serve irrigation purposes.
+Ownership of Keno Dam, currently a PacifiCorp facility, will be transferred to Reclamation as described in the KHSA.